England captain Packer fit for France decider

 England are seeking a fifth successive Women's Six Nations title and will be watched by a crowd of more than 53,000 in their first standalone Test at Twickenham.

-That figure will surpass the record for a women's rugby crowd of 42,579, set at England's World Cup final loss to New Zealand at Eden Park in 2022.
+That figure will surpass the record for a women's rugby crowd of 42,579, for England's World Cup final defeat against New Zealand at Eden Park in 2022.

-Earlier in that World Cup, England claimed an 11th victory in a row against France with a tight 13-7 pool-stage win.
+Earlier in that World Cup, England claimed an 11th victory in a row against France with a tight 13-7 win in the pool stage.

 England head coach Simon Middleton - who will step down after Saturday's game - said of the ticket sales: "I'm not sure we were expecting it to be as big as what it is.